dcpubliclibrary/digital_projects/README.md

 # DCPL
- This is a catch-all space for code produced in my work for DCPL Special Collections.
+ This is a catch-all space for code produced by People's Archive @ DCPL.